 Investments in people and infrastructure have to be managed within a solid and transparent financial framework.
-In 1999 your government committed to keep Balanced Budget legislation and has kept that commitment through three budget years.
-Your government also committed to tax reductions that are fair and sustainable.
-It has kept that commitment by:

-- Reducing personal income taxes by 11.5%; - Increasing property tax credits from \$250 to \$400, at a saving to homeowners of \$53 million; - Decreasing the small business tax from 8% to 5%; and - Reducing corporate taxes in Manitoba for the first time since the Second World War.
+In 1999, your Government committed to keep balanced budget legislation and has kept that commitment through three budget years.
+Your Government also committed to tax reductions that are fair and sustainable.
+It has kept that commitment by reducing personal income taxes by 11.5 percent; increasing property tax credits from \$250 to \$400, at a saving to homeowners of \$53 million; decreasing the small business tax from 8 percent to 5 percent; and reducing corporate taxes in Manitoba for the first time since the Second World War.

-Improvements have also been made to the management of public finances:

-- Reducing annual debt-servicing costs, due to an accelerated pay-down of long-term debt; - Including Manitoba's public sector pension liability in the province's debt repayment strategy; and - Making provincial budgets more transparent, with full disclosure of Hydro capital funding.
+Improvements have also been made to the management of public finances: reducing annual debt-servicing costs, due to an accelerated paydown of long-term debt; including Manitoba's public sector pension liability in the Province's debt repayment strategy; and making provincial budgets more transparent, with full disclosure of Hydro capital funding.